sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/branching_rules.rst

 character must fit into memory and be computable by Sage's internal code in real time.

-It is believed that Sage has enough built-in branching rules to handle all cases where `G` is a classical group, that is, type A, B, C or D. It also has many built-in cases where `G` is an exceptional group.

 It is sufficient to consider the case where `H` is a maximal subgroup of `G`, since if this is known then one may branch down successively through a series of subgroups, each maximal in its